rogerdehe/transformers-ernie/README.md

 ## Convert Model for yourself

-First, you need to install `paddlenlp` with `pip install paddlenlp`
+1. First, you need to install `paddlenlp` with `pip install paddlenlp`

-Then you can run script `convert_original_paddle_checkpoint_to_pytorch.py` in `src/transformers_ernie`.
-This script will download model then convert to pytorch model.
+2. Then you can run script `convert_original_paddle_checkpoint_to_pytorch.py` in `src/transformers_ernie`.
+This script will:
+- download model from paddle repository if model name given.
+- load model into paddle
+- convert paddle model to PyTorch model.

 - ernie-1.0
 ```Shell